aksakalli/dress/README.md

 ```
 ## Running the iOS App
 With the last version of Xcode it should just work.
 To use camera part you need to test it in real device.
+Since we had limited time, we only focused on working it on iPhone 5 and 5S.
+It might not work as expected in other models.

 ## Licence